 “Almost twenty years ago, a retired teacher told me he thought Osama bin Laden, on his best day, could never have dreamed of a better way to create a cadre of well-armed, angry, and disenfranchised urban terrorists than what we were doing to poor kids in our educational systems, and what he was talking about was how, because of charter schools, the most challenged kids were being concentrated in schools that were negatively overwhelmed by the sheer mass of their presence.”

 Bill looked at me for a beat like I had lost my mind, but he recovered, and because he was apparently struggling to come to grips with a point of view that was contrary to a strong paradigm he must have had, he took another tack.

 “But doesn’t the existence of good charters create competition that makes public schools better?”
 Bill asked.

 “That’s what charter proponents have been saying from the very beginning,” I replied.

 “Bill, think about it.
 When there’s competition, there’re winners and losers.
 ‘A rising tide floats all boats’ might be a workable concept here, but I’m not aware of any studies that reinforce the claim that competition with charters makes traditional schools better.
 In Philly, my sense of things is that the competition that exists is among charter schools and that traditional schools don’t compete at all—they’re just trying to survive.”

 “So what you’re saying is that you’re opposed to charters,” Bill said.

 “Not at all.
 Remember, I got to know twelve charters the state said were ‘failing,’ and I’d still recommend ten of them to any parent.
-They are really good schools with compassionate, knowledgeable faculty and sound leadership.
+They’re really good schools with compassionate, well-trained, and highly effective faculties led by leaders with the same qualities.
 What I’m upset about is the notion that as a culture, we don’t have the will to demand that all schools are effective with all kids.”

 “Is it a money thing in what you call traditional schools?”
 Bill asked.